 Not long ago, times were simpler when you only had to worry about how much RAM to get for your PC.
 I’m not complaining though but it does seem that the industry is pushing the limits a little too hard.
 For example, TVs don’t need RAM and an entire OS of themselves to be “smart”.
 Look at your smartphones, most of those get slow over time and you’re forced to buy another.
 TVs are much more expensive, you can’t change them often.
 If only there was something that you could plug into a normal TV and just turn it into a smart TV.
 After all, what is a TV but a big display?
 Oh wait, we do have something similar and it’s called Chromecast.
-If you’ve bought one recently, you might be looking for some apps that support Chromecast, so here are 10 best apps for Chromecast.
+If you’ve bought one recently, you might be looking for some apps that support Chromecast, so here are 10 best free Chromecast apps for you to start with.

 1. Google Home